Nidaav/Enduraw_dashboard/README.md

 ### Step 1: Clone the Repository

+Create a new folder called “**Technical test for Enduraw (LT)**”, then right-click and select “**Open in Terminal**.”
+If you have **Visual Studio Code** installed, you can right-click and select “**Open with Code**” (this option is usually hidden in “Show more options” if you are using Windows 11).
+This will allow you to view the code used to create this React application.

-Open your terminal (or Command Prompt/PowerShell) and run the following commands to clone the project:
+Once the terminal is open (or Command Prompt/PowerShell), run the following commands to clone the project:

 **Bash**